• About Us

 The beef can sit in the baggie with the cornstarch and baking soda for up to 24 hours in the fridge.

-We love using Thai Sweet Chili Sauce for the sauce, but, if you can't find it, then use any brand of chili sauce.
-Just remember, chili sauce typically has more heat (spice) than Thai Sweet Chili Sauce, so, you may want to use only 1 or 2 tbsp of chili sauce if you are substituting it for Thai Sweet Chili Sauce.
+We love using Thai Sweet Chili Sauce for the sauce, but if you can't find it, then use any brand of chili sauce.
+Just remember, chili sauce typically has more heat (spice) than Thai Sweet Chili Sauce, so you may want to use only 1 or 2 tablespoon of chili sauce if you are substituting it for Thai Sweet Chili Sauce.

 This dish is wonderful served over steamed rice or cellophane noodles.